Shanshan County: History

 The local geology and the desert climate made it possible to discover a number of important fossil sites in the area, including China's largest cluster of fossilized dinosaur tracks and China's largest dinosaur.

 Important dinosaur sites are associated with the Lianmuqin Formation (named after Lianmuqin Town) and the Subashi Formation (named after Subashi Village (42.9212°N 89.7441°E) in Tuyugou Township (吐峪沟乡).
 The Shanshanosaurus is named after Shanshan.

 In 2008–2011, a team of German and Chinese paleontologists discovered and studied an "enormous" accumulation of Jurassic turtle fossils at a site they nicknamed "Mesa Chelonia", approximately 25 km NNE of Shanshan Town.
 It is estimated that at least 1,800 skeletons of freshwater turtles, preliminary identified as belonging to the Annemys species were buried in this bone bed, in a stratigraphic layer probably belonging to the Qigu Formation.
 The researchers suggest that during a drought the turtles congregating at one of the few remaining water sources, and died there once that last water hole dried out.
 Then the skeletons were transported to the present location by a debris flow during a catastrophic rainfall event, forming a Konzentrat-Lagerstätte.

 According to the paleontologist Walter Joyce, the Shanshan find has more than doubled the total number of Jurassic turtle specimens known to science.
 The excavated fossils have been transported to Shanshan Town, where they will be housed in the county museum (currently under construction).

 On January 6, 2009, five well-preserved mummies of ethnic Han men who lived during the Qing dynasty were excavated at a construction site near the Flaming Mountains in the county.

 In June 2013, an incident in Lukchun lead to the deaths of dozens.

+Subdivisions

+Shanshan County is divided into 7 towns, 2 townships, 1 ethnic township and 2 other township-level divisions.